briwagner/OAuth_JWT_recipes/README.md

 The app's integration key must have a public/private keypair and a secret configured:

-1. Goto the DocuSign Administrator Tool
+1. Goto the DocuSign Administrator Tool (New DocuSign Signing Experience)
 1. Open the INTEGRATIONS / API and Keys screen
 1. Create a new Integration Key as follows:
    1. App Description: JWT Test